 If you are not a spicy foods fan you can skip the strips of jalapeño, but let me assure you that the air fryer and the bacon mellow out the heat.

-This recipe calls for 1 pound of shrimp but shrimp come in all sizes so be sure to pick the right size for this recipe.
+This recipe calls for 1 pound of shrimp but shrimp come in all sizes so be sure to pick the right size for your recipe.

 Shrimp is classified by size, i.e. 21/25, 26/30.
 These numbers mean the number of shrimp in a pound.
 The higher the number (51/60) the smaller each individual shrimp is.
 51/60 is typically found in a shrimp salad.